jessieyeung/rcbayes/README.md

 calculate and estiamte Rogers-Castro migration age schedules in a Bayesian framework.
 It is in active development.

-`rcbayes` is a spin-off package that is called on by the `DemoTools` package, but can also be used as a stand-alone package. `DemoTools` is an R package that contains simple functions often used in demographic analysis.
+`rcbayes` is a spin-off package that is called on by [`DemoTools`](https://github.com/timriffe/DemoTools/), but can also be used as a stand-alone package. `DemoTools` is an R package that contains simple functions often used in demographic analysis.

 This project, including both the `rcbayes` and `DemoTools` packages, is commissioned by the [UN Population